 The Director for Acquisition Management has been designated Senior Procurement Executive for the Department of Commerce.
 The SPE is responsible for:

 - a.
-Implementing the Contracting Certification and Warrant Program department-wide; - b.
-Approving waivers to the OPM 1102 Qualification Standard; and - c.
-Granting acquisition certifications.
+Implementing the Contracting Certification and Warrant Program department-wide and - b.
+Approving waivers to the OPM 1102 Qualification Standard.

 1.8.3 Career Manager (ACM)